broch/broch.github.io/content/posts/rust-tracing-opentelemetry.md

 But you want more than console output, right?
 Tracing links the various "spans" and log events from a single HTTP request together and we want to see them collected in a dashboard so we can track what happened during each request, query the data and so on.
 At this point you might read about the [`tracing-opentelemetry`]() and [`opentelemetry`]() crates.
 The `opentelemetry` crate lists yet more crates which you can use to export traces to various backends.
 One of these is [Jaeger](https://www.jaegertracing.io/) which is a popular open source tool, with a nice UI.
 You can easily run it locally using Docker, it's often used in blog articles and many of the code samples on `crates.io` use it.

 This is roughly where I was about a year ago.
 I was working on a system which I'd integrated with Rust `tracing` and copied one of those samples to export to Jaeger using the [`opentelemetry-jaeger`](https://crates.io/crates/opentelemetry-jaeger) crate.
 But ideally we wanted to provide a binary to users and allow them to choose their own telemetry backend.
-OpenTelemetry didn't seem to be providing a lot of value if we had to comile against a different integration crate each time 🤔.
+OpenTelemetry didn't seem to be providing a lot of value if we had to compile against a different integration crate each time 🤔.

 On revisiting this issue and doing a bit more research, I realised that OpenTelemetry defines [its own protocol](https://opentelemetry.io/docs/reference/specification/protocol/), OTLP (hence the "Open" 🙄), and that it is *directly supported* by Jaeger as well as by many [commercial vendors](https://opentelemetry.io/ecosystem/vendors/).
 In fact, Jaeger has now deprecated its own clients in favour of OTLP, so the `opentelemetry-jaeger` crate is really redundant.